Final-Project-Telerik-Academy/WEare/README.md

 By using the page-oriented model, we organize our UI tests based on individual pages or components of the application, enabling a systematic and maintainable testing process.

+## Performance Testing with JMeter
+The "WEare Performance Testing" project is a comprehensive JMeter test suite designed to evaluate the performance, load, and stability of the WEare application.
+It is structured to simulate a variety of user interactions to ensure that the application can handle expected traffic levels and to identify potential bottlenecks.

+_Test Plan Structure_

+**User Defined Variables:**
+Centralized configuration of base URL, port, and protocol to target the local development environment.

+**HTTP Requests:**
+A series of HTTP requests to test user authentication, registration, posting, and commenting functionalities.
+Cookie Management: Configuration for handling cookies throughout the test sessions, ensuring session persistence is accurately tested.

+**Cookie Management:** A Cookie Manager is configured to simulate real-user sessions, maintaining state across requests.

+**HTTP Defaults:**
+Default settings for HTTP requests to reduce redundancy and make the test plan more maintainable.
+Headers Management: Standard headers like Accept and Content-Type are set to application/json to mimic API calls.

+_Key Features_

+**Dynamic Data Generation:** Utilizes JSR223 PreProcessors with Groovy scripting to generate random user data for registration and login processes.

+**Assertions:** Response assertions are in place to validate the success of requests based on status codes and response content.

+_Test Fragments and Modules_

+**Test Fragments:** Reusable test components like "Registration" and "Log In" are encapsulated as test fragments for modularity.

+**Modular Approach:** The test plan uses a modular structure, allowing for isolated testing of specific functionalities and easy reuse of test components.

+_Ultimate Thread Group Plugin_

+The Ultimate Thread Group plugin extends JMeter's capabilities for performance, load, and spike testing by providing a highly customizable thread execution schedule.

+_Endpoints Tested_
+* Authentication (**/authenticate**)
+* User Logout (**/logout**)
+* User Creation (**/api/users/**)
+* Post Creation (**/api/post/auth/creator**)
+* Comment Creation (**/api/comment/auth/creator**)

 ## Reporting